-All Fontaine’s Auctions are open to the public.
-A large auction gallery, with ample seating, and our new high end antiques and fine arts retail store, we have many options for buying antiques.
-We offer several ways to participate when you want to buy antiques and fine arts, whether you are attending the auction in person or bidding from the other side of the world.
+All auctions at Fontaine’s are open to the public.
+With ample seating and our new high-end antiques and fine art retail store, we have many options for buying antiques and fine art.
+We offer several ways to participate, whether you are attending the auction in person or bidding from the other side of the world.

-You can leave an absentee bid prior to the auction or bid live from the gallery floor, telephone or the internet.
+When bidding at Fontaine’s you can leave an absentee bid prior to the auction, bid live from the gallery floor, phone bid or bid live on the internet.
 Preview times and dates are scheduled for each auction.

 Online catalogs are available for viewing free of charge for all cataloged auctions.
-We also do not charge for you to review our Prices Realized from past auctions.
-We also schedule “Estate” & “Discovery” auctions several times a year which are uncatalogued.
-Click on a current auction listed on the home page to access information about that auction.
+We also schedule estate auctions several times a year which are uncatalogued.
+Click on a current auction listed on the home page to access more information.

 If you need additional information about an item in the auction, a member of Fontaine’s staff is available to answer questions by email, telephone or fax prior to the auction.
 The auctioneer will typically sell 80 – 100 lots per hour.

 Buying Antiques & Fine Art Online: Internet Bidding

 With LiveAuctioneers, Invaluable, eBay Live, Auction Zip and Fontaine’s Live Online Auctions, your bid is a contract;

 Place a bid only if you’re serious about buying the item.
 If you are the successful and winning bidder, you have entered into a legally binding contract to purchase the property bid on from the seller.
 You should contact Fontaine’s Auction Gallery to resolve any questions before bidding.